deannakim/MOTOPROTOCOL_Journey/docs/technical/api-reference.md

 ```

 ## Conclusion

-This API reference provides the essential functions for interacting with MOTO PROTOCOL tokens on the Solana blockchain.
-For more detailed examples and use cases, refer to the [examples directory](https://github.com/MOTOPROTOCOL/MOTOPROTOCOL_Journey/tree/main/docs/examples) in the repository.
+This API reflects the MOTO PROTOCOL's streamlined token operations, optimized through debugging (e.g., batch runtime cut from 644s to 25s, 2.7).
+Check the `examples/` directory for full scripts and `../journey/debugging-notes.md` for the journey behind these functions.

+*Note: Suggest enhancements via the MOTO PROTOCOL team!*